WHAT is the Carbon Watchers project?

 https://zerocarbonshropshire.org/zcsplan to give the background to why Shropshire needs to reduce its carbon footprint.

-Metrics being collected:
+Information being collected:

 - Anecdotal evidence of good practice, positive feedback, behaviour change.
+To share with everyone.

 - Evidence from areas that have structural barriers, ie high percentage of old or poorly insulated homes, poor transport networks, no services and so on.
 This will make targeted interventions more effective.
+Local Authorities/Parish Councils may be very grateful for this data.